flexiblerahi/estate/README.md

 ### Reporting
 - Generate detailed reports from various perspectives to gain insights into sales, expenses, and overall financial performance.

-## Benefits
-- Simplifies sales tracking and commission management.
-- Customizable commission structures for flexibility.
-- Centralized financial data for better decision-making.

 ## Roles and Activities
-> Managing Directory
+1. Managing Directory
-> * Can have all the access for all section.
+   - Can have all the access for all section.
-> Accountant
+2. Accountant
-> * Only can access assign roles.
+   - Only can access assign roles.
-> * Can create another User and active
+   - Can create another User and active
-> Main Agent
+3. Main Agent
-> * Only Can access assign roles.
+   - Only Can access assign roles.